Last updated 16 April 2022

 Cause and Symptoms

-Chickenpox is an illness caused by the Varicella zoster virus.
+Chickenpox is an illness caused by the Varicella Zoster virus.
 It was once an almost universal childhood experience.
-Now it is much less common in the United States owing to widespread vaccination.
+Now it is much less common in the United States due to widespread vaccination.

-People who have had chickenpox are at risk later in life for shingles, which occurs when the Varicella zoster virus is reactivated.
+People who have had chickenpox are at risk for shingles later in life, which occurs when the Varicella zoster virus is reactivated.
 In uncommon cases, vaccination for chickenpox can also cause shingles to develop eventually.
-Read more in the shingles article.
+Read more in the .

 Chickenpox is easily transmissible from person to person.
 About 90% of non-immune household contacts of someone infected with chickenpox will contract the disease.